 Many different heuristics have been proposed from simple greedy algorithms to evolutionary methods.
 As already mentioned, the VM placement optimization problem is closely related to binpacking, for which some simple packing heuristics like First-Fit (FF), Best-Fit (BF), and First-Fit-Decreasing (FFD) are known to deliver good results.
-Accordingly, several researchers have suggested to adapt such packing heuristics to the - more complex - VM placement optimization problem [2-4,8,20,25,30,49-51].
-Metaheuristics have also been suggested, e.g., simulated annealing [23], genetic algorithms [19], and ant colony optimization [17].
+Accordingly, several researchers have suggested to adapt such packing heuristics to the - more complex - VM placement optimization problem [5, 6, 10, 33, 40, 47, 66, 81-83].
+Metaheuristics have also been suggested, e.g., simulated annealing [38,54], genetic algorithms [32], particle swarm optimization [45], ant colony optimization [28], and biogeography-based optimization [46,91].
 Some authors proposed proprietary heuristics.
-Some of them are simple greedy algorithms [43,54] or straight-forward selection policies [1-3,45], others are rather complex [25,36].
+Some of them are simple greedy algorithms [71,86] or straight-forward selection policies [4,5,74], others are rather complex [40,57].

 There have already been some attempts to compare the effectiveness of multiple heuristics empirically; however, these were very limited in the coverage of algorithms, the used test data, or simply had different focus from our work.
-Shi et al. compared three different versions of FFD-type packing and three versions of another greedy algorithm, using a randomly generated workload [45].
-Chowdhury et al. compared five different packing heuristics, using a real-world workload trace [15].
-Villegas et al. compared eight simple policies for VM allocation, but from a customer perspective [53].
+Shi et al. compared three different versions of FFD-type packing and three versions of another greedy algorithm, using a randomly generated workload [74].
+Chowdhury et al. compared five different packing heuristics, using a real-world workload trace [22].
+Villegas et al. compared eight simple policies for VM allocation, but from a customer perspective [85].